Down Rounds in Business Valuation – Guide

 Being cautious and intelligent while soliciting finances is the greatest approach to prepare for down rounds.
 Keep in mind the following advice to prepare for a down round:

-• It is more efficient to raise the money required to meet realistic growth objectives rather than engaging in ongoing, stressful fundraising.
+- Assess the situation – It is more efficient to raise the money required to meet realistic growth objectives rather than engaging in ongoing, stressful fundraising.

-• Have a look at the Corporate Charter and finance agreements from previous rounds.
+- Financial Analysis – Review your financial health and have a look at the Corporate Charter and finance agreements from previous rounds.

-• Make sure you have put together a spreadsheet that will enable you to assess the effect of financings at various price points on the current cap table if your shareholders have anti-dilution rights.
+- Cost Management – Make sure you have put together a spreadsheet that will enable you to assess the effect of financings at various price points on the current cap table if your shareholders have anti-dilution rights.

-• The Board of Directors should shop financings around to other investors to minimise this risk, and it ought to put these efforts in writing.
+- Market research – The Board of Directors should shop financings around to other investors to minimise this risk, and it ought to put these efforts in writing.
 To thoroughly comprehend market concepts, the Board should also perform market research.

-Down rounds eventually influence a company’s key performance metrics (customer churn, long-term revenue growth, profit margin, etc.), which can have an impact on businesses that use a discounted cash flow technique for their 409A valuation.
-Employees who own common stock will likely have less ownership following a down round because preferred stockholders sometimes have anti-dilution clauses, leading to a low 409A valuation.
+- Impact on stock options – Employees who own common stock will likely have less ownership following a down round because preferred stockholders sometimes have anti-dilution clauses, leading to a low 409A valuation.
 In an up round or a flat round, there are not many dire consequences of dilution since the resulting 409A valuation remains higher.
 On the contrary, a down round causes a low valuation of the company leading to low stock prices.

-A low 409A valuation might not always be hazardous for a company.
+- Employee retention – A low 409A valuation might not always be hazardous for a company.
 A lower 409A valuation for new hires results in a lower base cost of equity, which may increase the value of the salary package since a decline in valuation does not necessarily indicate that the company will not have a successful exit.
 Present employees might spend less to exercise their options and plan for a potential exit more efficiently.

 To not be tangled in such labyrinths of 409A valuation, you should get assistance from a professional valuation service provider.
 Eqvista holds a NACVA (National Association of Certified Valuators and Analysts) certification and is a well-known authority in providing reliable 409A valuations for various businesses in every size, sector, and stage.
 With our expert team of valuators, you will have nothing to worry about.

+Navigating down rounds can feel like a daunting journey for startups.
 Due to the constant threat of dilution or even disenfranchisement of the existing shareholders and the transfer of power to the new investors, down-round financing is not a very beneficial position for a firm.
-However, getting professional assistance can help you get away with unpleasant conditions created by down round.
-With leading valuation services, Eqvista’s expert team can help you to qualify for your funding rounds!
-Contact us today to learn more about our valuation services.

 Interested in issuing & managing shares?